Sign In to see current Signals.

 Weekly Technical Indicators: [See QCOM weekly technical indicators chart]

-The weekly MACD line is above its signal line since August 2, 2013.
-This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term uptrend is getting weak.
+The weekly MACD line is below its signal line since November 25, 2016.
+This is an indication that the medium-term trend is down.
 Use the following link to access a MACD help.

 Short-term trend: [See QCOM short-term trend chart]

 A short-term uptrend had started on February 2, 2017 at 52.37 and reached 59.04 on March 13, 2017.
 QCOM gained -6.67 points, or -12.74%, in 39 days.
 Price is near the Fibonacci 23.6% retracement level.
 The Fibonacci retracement level is considered a support/resistance level.

 Daily Technical Indicators: [See QCOM daily technical indicators chart]

 Daily Williams' Percentage Range is overbought.
 Use the Technical Stock Screener to see the list of stocks with overbought daily Williams' Percentage Range.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following link to access Williams' Percentage Range help.

 The daily MACD line is above its signal line since February 9, 2017.
 This is an indication that the short-term trend is up.
 The distance between MACD and the signal line is low and getting smaller.
 It indicates that the current short-term uptrend is getting weak.